MileHacker Logo

 • Vegetarian options are possible however meat-centric, requiring careful ordering.

-• Vegan options are more challenging; hidden animal products could exist in meals.
+• Vegan options are more challenging; hidden products from animals may exist in meals.

 • Couscous and tagines often can be prepared vegetarian (vegetables-only).